yurayura-nmr/nmrpipe-scripts/pulseprograms/README.md

 Why are they here then?

 1. The .c extension makes the colors pretty in github.
 This helps us find variables such as delay and pulse values quickly.
-2. For some measurements, the footer is quite instructive (referencing frequency) etc.
+2. For some measurements, the footer is quite instructive (referencing frequency, how to split the data in TopSpin) etc.